 “‘All things are lawful for me’—but not everything is beneficial.
 ‘All things are lawful for me’—but I will not be controlled by anything.”

 There may be a little bit of true art mixed in with chaotic “art” forms, but that does not make them beneficial.
 Poor art can often contain elements of temptation.

 For instance, I try to be discriminate in the music I listen to.
 There are songs many of my friends might think fine that I detect a tone of anger in.
 Listening to such music tempts me to that same feeling of anger.
 This may not be the same for everyone, but for myself such music is very powerful in a negative way.
 At the same time, I can often detect anger in Beethoven’s music, but with his music I tend to sympathize with his feelings rather than to share in them.
 His music also contains much good that I find beneficial.
 We have to carefully consider the positive and negative points of any piece of art and also judge between that piece and others.

 The world of art is a battleground.
 It is one in which we should be very wary and very active.
 The good news is that God staked this ground out for Himself right from the beginning.
 You can find it in the fifth word in Genesis.

 Enjoy this article?
-Read Daeus’ Followup: “Can You Keep a Pure Mind While Reading About Darkness in Literature” where he explores how Philippians 4:8 relates to creating Christian art.
+Read Daeus’s sequel, “Can You Keep a Pure Mind While Reading about Darkness in Literature?” where he explores how Philippians 4:8 relates to creating Christian art.